authelia/authelia/docs/configuration/session.md

   # Note: the login portal must also be a subdomain of that domain.
   domain: example.com

+  # Disable the IP check for sessions
+  disable_ip_check: false

   # The redis connection details (optional)
   # If not provided, sessions will be stored in memory
   redis: